Shubhang-2111/Scaler-Assignment/README.md

 # Cab-Booking

 In this application user can enter email , source location , destination (i.e A,B,C,D,E,F).
 Based on the below time between every node given in the assignment.
-The application will show the shortest time that will be taken to reach the destination.
+The application will show the shortest time that will be taken to reach the destination and the user can book the cab according to it with estimated cost per cab.

 ![App Screenshot](https://github.com/Shubhang-2111/Scaler-Assignment/blob/master/screenshots/Screenshot%20(29).png?raw=true)